 - 16 ounces pasta

-- 2 cups shredded cheese – 6 cheese Italian
+- 2 cups shredded cheese 6 cheese Italian is recommended

 - Turn the Instant Pot to saute normal temp and heat up.
-Once hot, add in the olive oil and ground beef.
-Cook for 3 minutes stirring to break it up.
-Add in the onions and cook until the beef is cooked.
+Once hot, add in the olive oil (if using lean beef) and ground beef.
+Cook for 2-3 minutes stirring to break it up.1 Tablespoon olive oil, 1 pound ground beef

 - Add in the garlic and onions, cook another 2-3 minutes until the beef is fully or almost fully cooked.Hit cancel.1 yellow onion, 3 cloves garlic